 Triadic Color Scheme

 This color scheme utilizes three colors that are evenly spaced around the color wheel as every fourth color.
-It’s recommended when using a triadic color scheme that you choose one color to dominate, then use the other two more sparingly to complement the main color.
+The classic example is red, yellow, and blue, this scheme can also get much more sophisticated.
+It’s recommended when using a triadic color scheme that you choose one color to dominate, then use the others more sparingly to complement the main color.
 In interiors, this is a very bold choice as the colors will be high contrast.

-Applying Color Theory to Creating a Whole House Color Palette
+Applying Color Theory to Create a Whole House Color Palette

-Now, I know that’s a lot of information.
-You can use this in two ways.
+I know this is a lot of information!
+You can use these ideas in two ways.
 If you’re starting fresh with a full renovation or new build, choose one of the color schemes from above with the mood in mind and pick your colors accordingly.
 More likely, you have some colors already in the existing finishes of your home.
-You’ll want to choose colors that complement them or tone them down to achieve that mood based on Color Relationships.
+In that case, you’ll want to choose colors that complement them or tone them down to achieve your desired mood based on color relationships.

 3. Consider Your Fixed Finishes

 Fixed finishes are the things you’re already working with, such as wood floors, cabinets, and large pieces of investment furniture.
-Based on the Color Relationships above, determine where your fixed finishes fit into your favored Whole House Color Palette and choose the rest of your colors accordingly.
+Based on the color relationships above, determine where your fixed finishes fit into your favored whole house color palette and choose the rest of your colors accordingly.
+For example, your floors are probably the biggest fixed finish in any given room.
+That means the color of the tile or the undertone in the hardwood (is it orange-y pumpkin pine or a cool, neutral grey?) is automatically part of your color scheme, and you should consider its spot on the color wheel as you work to build your whole house color palette.

-If you’re working with neutrals, you’ll want to look for the undertone of the color to determine where it fits into a Color Relationship.
+If you’re working with a neutral palette, you’ll want to look for the undertone of the color to determine where it fits into a color relationship.
 A quick strategy for this is to look at the paint chip and see whether the undertone of the color becomes obvious in the darker shades.
+A “white color” at the top of a paint chip isn’t very white at all when you get to the darkest shade at the bottom!

 Additionally, you can run the neutral color around the color wheel.
-An undertone will become more obvious in comparison to both the pure hue of that color or the complementary counterpart to that color.
+An undertone will become more obvious in comparison to both the pure hue of that color and the complementary opposite of that color.
 It’s pretty fun to test out!

 4. Find Inspiration

-Your next step is to gather the colors that you come across.
-Notice that I don’t recommend this as a first step.
-I didn’t want for you to become fixated on a color that’s all wrong in the grand scheme of your Whole House Color Palette.
-Blogs and Pinterest may seem like an obvious source of inspiration for such a thing.
+Your next step is to gather examples of your favorite colors.
+(Notice that I don’t recommend this as a first step, because I don’t want you to become fixated on a color that’s all wrong in the grand scheme of your whole home color palette.)
+Blog posts and Pinterest may seem like obvious sources of inspiration for such a thing.
 However, you should also look at some of the favorite things you’re drawn to.
 Martha Stewart famously designed a beautiful line of paint colors inspired by the colors of her Araucana eggs, her dog’s fur, and antique bowls.
-Make note if something catches your eye and fits with your color scheme.
-There’s probably a color out there to match it (or you can color match it at the paint store).
+Take note if something catches your eye and fits with your color scheme.
+There’s probably a color out there that’s close—or you can color-match it at the paint store.

-Paint colors won’t necessarily look the same in your home as they do in the photographs.
+Keep in mind, though, that paint colors won’t necessarily look the same in your home as they do in the photographs.
 There are several factors that go into choosing paint colors.
 It’s always important to create color swatches before you paint!
-However, if you do want to check out some virtual color ideas to test out, I shared my favorite neutrals here!
+However, if you do want to check out some great colors to test out, I shared my favorite neutrals here.

 5. Test Your Lighting with Large Color Swatches

 Lighting and how it impacts paint colors is another complex topic.
-There are many factors, such as determining which direction the room faces and how colors that respond accordingly.
+There are many factors, such as determining which compass direction the room faces and how colors respond to daylight accordingly.

 6. Choose Your Whole House Color Palette

-Now you have a pretty solid idea of which colors are going to work, and where you’re headed.
-You’re ready to finalize your Whole House Color Palette!
+Now you have a pretty solid idea of which colors are going to work and where you’re headed.
+You’re ready to finalize your whole house color palette!
+Keep these final tips in mind to get you over the finish line.

-Out of the 3-5 Main Colors, at least one should be neutral, one should be a white, and one should be a darker contrasting color.
+Out of the three to five main colors in your interior paint color scheme, at least one should be neutral, one should be a white, and one should be a darker, contrasting color.
 For the remaining two, it’s up to you!
 My personal preference is to stick with neutrals for my main colors and go bolder with my accent colors.

-For example, in my home my main neutral is Edgecomb Gray, my main white is Simply White, and my darker contrasting color is Kendall Charcoal.
+For example, in our previous home, my main neutral was Benjamin Moore Edgecomb Gray (a warm greige), my main white was BM Simply White, and my darker contrasting color was BM Kendall Charcoal (a charcoal gray).

 One or more of these may have already been determined by your fixed finishes.
-You will want to choose one or two more, depending on whether you have bought all of the furniture you plan to.
+You will want to choose one or two more, depending on whether you have bought all of your furniture yet.

 These may be countertops, tile floors, or a brick fireplace.
-Again, these may have already determined by your fixed finishes.
+Again, these may already be determined as fixed finishes, in which case you’ll need to work with them, not against them!

 Like any other finish in your home, metals have undertones.
-Gold, Brass, Bronze, and Brushed Nickel are warmer.
+Gold, brass, bronze, and brushed nickel are warmer.
 Chrome and silver are cool.
 Black is neutral.
-You will want to use 1 or 2 in a single room of contrasting undertones.
+You will want to use one or two in a single room of contrasting undertones.
+You can read my guide for mixing metals here!

 Now, put it into action!

 Yay, you did it!
 Well, you read through this novel of a post, at least.
-Chances are, implementing the things you just learned will take a bit more time.
+Chances are good that implementing the things you just learned will take a bit more time.
 That’s completely understandable!
 Take as much time as you need with this, and don’t be afraid to get things wrong and make changes as you go.
+That’s why it’s smart to take the time to build a mood board and test those paint samples before you finalize your paint scheme.

-Let me know in the comments if you put together your whole house color palette!
+Let me know on Instagram when you put together your whole house color palette—I can’t wait to see it!